obrie/retrokit/README.md

 | videopac      | Requires 2 controllers (Left / Right controller is game-specific) |

-Please note that due to limitations in how controllers are set up in NDS (Nintendo DS) and PSP (PlayStation Portable), retrokit can only automatically configured one controller.
-The last configured controller input under `.hardware.controllers.inputs` in [config/settings.json](config/settings.json) will be the used.
+Please note that due to limitations in how controllers are set up in NDS (Nintendo DS) and PSP (PlayStation Portable), retrokit can only automatically configure one controller.
+The last configured controller input under `.hardware.controllers.inputs` in [config/settings.json](config/settings.json) will be used.

 Other controllers can still be used, but you must either manually configure it in the emulator's UI or use the same button mappings for all controllers.